Flashcard sheet generator inputs

 {{ pairHelperLine }}

-Drop a TXT or CSV card list here.
+Drop TXT or CSV onto the textarea.

 Use 2 x 4 for large cut cards; Custom reveals row and column inputs.